AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - If there's an extensive Azure outage, one region out of every pair is prioritized to make sure at least one is restored as quick as possible for applications hosted in that region pair.
 - Planned Azure updates are rolled out to paired regions one region at a time to minimize downtime and risk of application outage.
 - Data continues to reside within the same geography as its pair (except for Brazil South) for tax and law enforcement jurisdiction purposes.

+### Azure Resource Manager (ARM)

+In order to make it easier to deploy and manage Azure services, Microsoft developed Azure Resource Manager, or ARM.

+ARM is a service that runs in Azure, and it’s responsible for all interaction with Azure services.
+When you create a new Azure service, ARM authenticates you to make sure you have the right access to create that resource, and then it talks to a resource provider for the service you’re creating.

+For example, if you’re creating a new web app in Azure App Service, ARM will pass your request on to the Microsoft.Web resource provider, because it knows all about web apps and how to create them.

+**Exam Tip**: There are resource providers for every Azure service, but the names might not always make sense.
+For example, the Microsoft.
+Compute resource provider is responsible for creating virtual machine resources.

+#### ARM Templates

+an ARM template contains a list of resources that you want to either create or modify.
+Each resource is accompanied by properties such as the name of the resource and properties that are specific to that resource.

+ARM has many benefits, and you should be aware of these for your exam:

+- ARM allows you to easily deploy multiple Azure resources at once.
+- ARM makes it possible to reproduce any deployment with consistent results at any point in the future.
+- ARM allows you to create declarative templates for deployment instead of requiring you to write and maintain complex deployment scripts.
+- ARM makes it possible to set up dependencies so that your resources are deployed in the right order every time.

+### Resource Groups

+A resource group is a logical container for Azure services.

+By creating all Azure services associated with a particular application in a single resource group, you can then deploy and manage all of those services as a single entity.

+**Exam Tip**: An Azure resource can only exist in one resource group.
+You can move Azure resources from one resource group to another.

+### Azure Tags

+A tag consists of a name and a value

+**Exam Tips**: Tags can also help you organize your Azure billing expenses.
+When you download your Azure invoice, resource tags will appear in one of the columns, and because Azure invoices can be downloaded as comma-separated values, you can use tools like Microsoft Excel to filter based on tags.

 ### Service Level Agreements (SLAs)